Adiabatic quantum imaginary time evolution: Formalism

 Eq.~\eqref{eq:delta_tilde_H} is the main equation the adiabatic Hamiltonian $\tilde{H}$ should satisfy.
 However, it does not uniquely determine $\delta \tilde H$, and so there are many generating equations for $\tilde{H}$.
 A simple choice is

 where we have used $\tilde H \ket{\Psi(\tau)} = 0$ {(see above Eq.~\eqref{eq:E_tilde_solution} for justification)} and added the term $H\tilde H$ to make the right-hand side Hermitian.
-This has the formal solution $\tilde{H}(\tau) = e^{H \tau} \tilde{H}(0) e^{H \tau}$.
+This has the formal solution $\tilde{H}(\tau) = e^{H \tau} \tilde{H}(0) e^{H \tau}$ (where $\tilde{H}(0)$ is chosen so that $\Psi(0)$ is its ground-state with zero eigenvalue).
 The above scheme can, in principle, be implemented as a hybrid quantum-classical algorithm, where $\tilde{H}$ is first determined by the classical integration of Eq.~\eqref{eq:naive_time_deriv}, and then used to implement {adiabatic} state evolution quantumly.
+(In other words, we carry out Hamiltonian dynamics with $\tilde{H}(\tau)$ along the adiabatic path $\tau = 0 \ldots \beta$, which, if performed slowly (see below) will guarantee that one remains in the ground-state of $\tilde{H}(\tau)$; the dynamics can be translated into a circuit using standard Hamiltonian simulation techniques~\cite{bauer2020quantum}).
 As is clear, this procedure does not involve any feedback from the quantum simulation, and thus does not involve tomography, unlike the original QITE.